leonine1983/ProMarQuiz/explica_deploy/readme_5_gunicor.txt

 ###############################################################################
 # Replace
-# quiz_gunicorn to the name of the gunicorn file you want
+# mares_gunicorn to the name of the gunicorn file you want
 # rogerio to your user name
 # app_repo to the folder name of your project
 # mares to the folder name where you find a file called wsgi.py
 #
 ###############################################################################
-# Criando o arquivo quiz_gunicorn.socket
+# Criando o arquivo mares_gunicorn.socket
-sudo nano /etc/systemd/system/quiz_gunicorn.socket
+sudo nano /etc/systemd/system/mares_gunicorn.socket

 ###############################################################################
 # Conteúdo do arquivo